AryanK1511/AryanK1511/README.md

 # Hey 👋 , I'm Aryan

-## I'm an International student and am pursuing an advanced diploma in Computer Programming and Analysis at Seneca College, Toronto
+## An International student pursuing an Advanced Diploma in Computer Programming and Analysis at Seneca College, Toronto
 <br>

 - 🌱 Currently taking Harvard CS50's Web Programming using Python and JavaScript Course